Cosy and comforting, an original fireplace alight with burning coals or logs is the ultimate period feature.

 - Want more?
 Follow our step by step guide to cleaning a fireplace.

 Cleaning and maintaining a stove

-Maintenance is vitally important to ensure that the components are working safely and that no combustion gasses are escaping into the room.
+Maintenance of a stove is vitally important to ensure that the components are working safely and that no combustion gasses are escaping into the room.

 - Ensure that the door fits snugly, the hinges are not misaligned or worn and the latch operates effectively.

 - Examine the fireproof seal of the door to check that it is not flattened or misshapen.

 - Test the stove by lighting a small fire, close the door and move a candle around its edges.
 If the flame is drawn towards the fire this means the seal has failed and must be replaced.

 - When the stove is cold, brush out all ash and vacuum.
 Using a torch, inspect the firebricks for damage and ensure air inlets are clear.

 - Clean the window with a stove glass cleaner.
 A soot or tar covered window can indicate that the stove it not burning efficiently.
 Replace cracked glass immediately.

 - Find out more in our step by step guide to cleaning a stove.